 3 Reasons Why Businesses Can’t Delay Automation

 The pressure to increase automation has never been higher for many businesses.
-Here is why every business needs to jump aboard and update their automation roadmap:
+Therefore, every business needs to jump aboard and update their automation roadmap:

 - Contingency Planning and Risk Management models will heavily rely on automation and intelligent, AI based systems.
-Analytical approaches to risk management, such as AI-based mining of external signals including unstructured data, will become an integral part of corporate risk management.
+Analytical approaches to risk management, will become an integral part of corporate risk management.
+For instance, AI-based mining of external signals including unstructured data.

 - Digital Labor can’t get sick and are much more productive than humans.
 Businesses need to plan their automated processes to get the best from both worlds, human and machine to weather future crisis with less risk.
 This means adaptiveness and resilience built into the process.